 It turned out that we both wanted to stay connected, and so after a while, we figured out how to relate to one another as two adults.
 We get along well now, and have good times together.
 What is different is that now our relationship is a mutual one.
 We care about and help each other.

 Even when he was very young, my son (with a little help from friends and family) always gave me something for Mother’s Day.
-Those early hand-made gifts, the mugs that said, “I Love Mom” and the cards he made in school were treasures to me, worth their weight in gold.
-Now he takes me out for lunch.
-And I now spend Mother’s Day with someone who is not only my son, but who is a funny, interesting, and thoughtful person.
+He probably had no idea that those early hand-made gifts, the mugs that said, “I Love Mom” and the cards he made in school were treasures to me, worth their weight in gold.
+And now he takes me out for lunch.
+And now I spend Mother’s Day with someone who is not only my son, but who is a funny, interesting, and thoughtful person.

-Although my role has changed, I’m still his mother and we still have a very special connection.
+Although my role has changed, I’m still his mother and he is still my son, and we still have a very special connection.
 And I know now that we always will.